The UK's Top Accessible Beaches

 Alongside the provision of the special beach wheelchairs that are fitted with special balloon tyres that are available at the aforementioned beach locations, Bournemouth has also seen the first dedicated accessible beach huts that are available for hire at Bournemouth’s multi-award winning Boscombe seafront.
 The huts were designed by Peter Francis-Lewis and a:b:i:r architects in conjunction with disabled beach users and Bournemouth Borough Council themselves.

 With so many great options that make beach trips more accessible to the wider public, there is no longer any reason to stay at home in the summer as Britain’s beaches become accessible for everyone.
-You just might be needing your walk in power shower more often to get rid of all that sand!
+You just might be needing your walk in power shower or bath more often to get rid of all that sand!

 Image Credit: Accessible Countryside for Everyone, Bournemouth Tourism